Made in Canada Tea Brands: Ultimate Source List

 Pluck Tea (Toronto, ON):

-Pluck Tea is known for creating unique tea blends often using local Ontario ingredients, like lavender, berries, and even grape skins from wineries!
+Pluck Tea is known for creating unique tea blends often using local Ontario ingredients, like lavender from Prince Edward County, cranberries, and even grape skins from Niagara wineries for their popular icewine tea.

-They blend and package their teas in Toronto.
-You can find their teas online, in specialty stores, and served in many cafes.
+You can find their teas online, in specialty stores like Farm Boy, and served in many cafes.
 Visit Website: [pluckteas.com]

 Genuine Tea (Toronto, ON):